Lighthouses of Equatorial Guinea

 7 m (23 ft) masonry tower, painted white.
 No photo available.
 The Spanish

 edition of Wikipedia mentions the lighthouse.
-Clouds block Google's satellite view.
+A partly clouded Google satellite view may show the location of this light.
 Located on Punta del Palmar,

 the northern tip of the island, near Santo Antonio, the principal village